3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 In the USA, strike anywhere matches virtually disappeared from store shelves for twenty years – a generation.
 The old-time brands were Ohio Blue Tip and Diamond.
 Today, Diamond owns Ohio Blue Tip.
 But, regardless of brand, the question, “Where can I buy strike anywhere matches?” appeared year after year on Internet forums.

 But strike anywhere matches are making a comeback.
-Today, Diamond-brand strike anywhere matches (eco-friendly with green and white tips) can be purchased on eBay for about $4 per box of 300 including postage.
+Today, Diamond-brand strike anywhere matches (eco-friendly with green and white tips) can be purchased on eBay.
 They arrive in an envelope marked “USPS FIRST-CLASS PKG”.
-They are also available on Amazon for about $7.49 for three boxes of 300, or 900 matches.

 I still haven’t seen them face-to-face in the big-box stores (e.g. Walmart, Target) so I was slightly amazed to find them just the other day in my local Mom-and-Pop grocery store.
 One U.S. dollar per box of 300.
 Strike anywhere matches are once again appearing on store shelves.